nvieira-mcgill/alala/docs/index.rst

 .. image:: https://github.com/nvieira-mcgill/alala/blob/master/images/wircam_detectors.png?raw=true

 Importantly, the convention for WIRCam is to treat each of these 4 detectors separately.
 This means that the same star, observed on different detectors, can have a widely varying flux.
 For this reason, it is important to decide which detector you want to work with.
+This pipeline contains utility functions for determining which detector you care about if you know the Right Ascension (RA) and Declination (Dec) of some source you care about if that suits your use case.

 Let's say you've put your data in some directory ``/data/myWIRCam/``.
 Let's initialize a ``RawData`` object: